The 2024 Big Walk from Tokyo Station to Shinjuku: A New Twist on Our Tradition

 The start - Tokyo Station.

 Another year, another Big Walk.
-If you follow this blog, you’ll know I started it in 1997.
+I started it in 1997.
 It has been an ongoing project of mine.
-My wife and I walk from one station on the Yamanote Line to Ginza or Tokyo Station every year.
-We made a change in 2024.
+My wife and I have walked from one station on the Yamanote Line to Ginza or Tokyo Station every year.
+It’s our favorite way to spend New Year’s Eve.
+We like to see that one day of the year when the city streets are mostly empty.
+2024 saw us change our plans, though.

 open city road and sidewalk